reddy1666/advance-practice-final-/README.md

+we have done this project for the internship purpose. here we have provided graphs and visualisations for the data we have taken.

 # covid-19-india-data
 This repository contains data and code for scrapping and cleaning data on covid-19 in India from https://www.mohfw.gov.in/ website and API provided by https://www.covid19india.org/